Robstei/chatbotsclient/README.md

     return answer
 ```

 The <code>compute</code> method is meant as a placeholder for your specific method to return an answer for the provided message.
-Thus the method is not part of the package.
+Thus the method is not part of the *chatbotsclient* package.

 ![image](https://user-images.githubusercontent.com/33390325/209801129-4f5a3dc2-44e3-46c2-a20d-84b7b5eca84c.png)